AlteredOracle/CITS5206/README.md

 4. Analysis of road safety scenarios through text and image inputs.
 5. Generation of AI-powered responses and recommendations for road safety improvements.

-The platform aims to assist road safety professionals, urban planners, and researchers in analyzing complex road scenarios and identifying potential safety hazards or improvements.

 ## Group Members

 | UWA ID   | Name                 | GitHub Username   |